Bloomin Onion Sauce Recipe

 Ramekins– I like giving folks their own individual sauce cups.
 Then you don’t have to worry about double dipping!
 Ramekins are also great for ingredient preparation and baking mini soufflés.

-If you like my Copycat Outback Steakhouse Bloom Sauce, you might also like these other fun dipping sauces!
+If you like my Outback sauce, you might also like these other fun dipping sauces!

 - 1 cup mayonnaise